 It is illegal in Trinidad and Tobago to put power back onto the grid, which means if you invest in renewable energy, you have to be completely off T & TEC’s electricity grid.
-To do that, is a whole other set of dramas.
-You need special permission to be off the grid, so that’s real paper work (which Trinbagonians not too fond of) and You’d have to store or the energy harnessed and lemme tell you something people, that reheelllllll expensive to do.
+To do that is a whole other set of dramas.
+You need special permission to be off the grid, so that’s real paperwork (which Trinbagonians not too fond of) and You’d have to store or the energy harnessed and lemme tell you, something people, it is REALLY expensive to do.

 Price of Power

 As indicated in the first blog post, the price of power in Trinidad and Tobago is one of THE cheapest in the WESTERN HEMISPHERE!!!
 Let’s be real here…If you paying next to nothing for electricity, you really going to spend money to invest in solar panels and thing for your house?
-After all, Trinis loveeeee ah cheap thing.
+After all, Trinis LOVE cheap prices.
 You could really blame us though?!

 In Trinidad and Tobago, there isn’t much information available on renewable energy.
 This lack of info results in the public being uninterested and closed to the idea of using renewable energy in their homes and business places.

 As you may have guessed, it may be a bit costly to initially implement renewable energy.
 The start-up costs are a big deterrent for domestic use aka using it in your house.
 In the grander scheme of things, most companies in the energy sector find it hard to invest in renewable energy because plain talk, bad manners…have very little in it for them.
-There are not much profits in it for them.
-This is a huge no no to them.
-In a perfect world, we would hope they would care more about clean energy than money…but cmonnnnn we here to keep it real.
+There are not many profits in it for them.
+This is a huge no-no to them.
+In a perfect world, we would hope they would care more about clean energy than money…but c'monwe here to keep it real.

 So what should we do?